Problem gambling: Africa

+Asia

+Gambling in Asia is particularly challenging to study because it is prohibited in a majority of countries.
+In countries such as China and Japan, the only way to gamble legally is through government-ran lotteries or casinos.
+Regardless of its legality, gambling still occurs in underground networks and through legal loopholes, such as pachinko in Japan.
+Gambling behaviors are closely connected with homelessness, especially in places such as Osaka City.
+Among those who live in poverty and experience homelessness, 43.7% of individuals reported as lifetime gamblers.
+There are a number of risk factors associated with this link; primarily, a long duration of homelessness throughout the life-course and repeated instances of homelessness increase risks of gambling behavior.

+Gambling is also closely associated with gaming behaviors, specifically the prevalence of loot boxes.
+Loot boxes are found within certain games, and they consist of lottery-like in-game merchandising where players can unlock certain items by chance.
+Loot boxes contain items which are graded by rarity, from common to legendary, and this relationship of rarity to unlock chances closely resembles payouts in certain gambling machines, such as jackpots in slot machines.
+Jackpots are very high rewards, but the chances of achieving them are very rare; this mimics the rarity of unlocking a legendary item through a loot box.
+Across 270 studies, there is a significant causal relationship between increasing prevalence of certain gaming behaviors and further risk of gambling addiction.

 Oceania (Australia)

 Casinos and poker machines in pubs and clubs facilitate problem gambling in Australia.
 The building of new hotels and casinos has been described as "one of the most active construction markets in Australia"; for example, AUD$860 million was allocated to rebuild and expand the Star Complex in Sydney.

 A 2010 study, conducted in the Northern Territory by researchers from the Australian National University (ANU) and Southern Cross University (SCU), found that the proximity of a person's residence to a gambling venue is significant in terms of prevalence.
-Harmful gambling in the study was prevalent among those living within 100 metres of any gambling venue, and was over 50% higher than among those living ten kilometres from a venue.
+Harmful gambling in the study was prevalent among those living within 100 meters of any gambling venue, and was over 50% higher than among those living ten kilometers from a venue.
 The study's data stated:

-Specifically, people who lived 100 metres from their favourite venue visited an estimated average of 3.4 times per month.
-This compared to an average of 2.8 times per month for people living one kilometre away, and 2.2 times per month for people living ten kilometres away.
+Specifically, people who lived 100 meters from their favorite venue visited an estimated average of 3.4 times per month.
+This compared to an average of 2.8 times per month for people living one kilometer away, and 2.2 times per month for people living ten kilometers away.

 According to the Productivity Commission's 2016 report into gambling, 0.5% to 1% (80,000 to 160,000) of the Australian adult population had significant problems resulting from gambling.
 A further 1.4% to 2.1% (230,000 to 350,000) of the Australian adult population experienced moderate risks making them likely to be vulnerable to problem gambling.
 Estimates show that problem gamblers account for an average of 41% of the total gaming machine spending.